juliantom/Pangenomes_of_the_Human_Oral_Microbiome_Database/README.md

 ### 🌐 Interactive Website (No Installation Required)

-👉**Explore the pangenomes online:*** [HOMD Anvi’o Portal](https://www.homd.org/genome/anvio_pangenomes)
+👉**Explore the pangenomes online:*** [HOMD Anvi’o Portal ↗](https://www.homd.org/genome/anvio_pangenomes)

 All pangenomes are available for **online interactive visualization** through a dedicated **HOMD Anvi’o server**.
-Users can explore gene clusters, core and accessory genomes, metabolic annotations, and phylogenetic structure directly in a web browser.
+Users can explore gene clusters, core and accessory genes, and metabolic annotations directly in a web browser.

 > This mode of access is intended to support discovery, education, and hypothesis generation without requiring local computational infrastructure.